Front end chops

 Tools have complicated things though, there is now an ever present learning curve before us.
 If you join a new team or project you will probably be expected to learn a handful of unfamiliar tools that the team has adopted, you'd also do well to be able to offer a handful of your own practices/tools/frameworks that you like.
 Tooling is really highly valued at the moment.

-SASS, Compass, jQuery, git, github, cucumber and Rails are my favorite tools - each save me a lot of time and allow me to write better, more elegant and maintainable code.
+The best tools save you time and allow you to write better, more elegant and maintainable code.